Post-install configuration options

 In addition to the following instructions, you may also need to apply

-item described in the
+the external_url item described in the

 Environment section if your Swarm is behind a